JohnnyStraponi/exe_grid/README.md

 # EXE
- Project using Gulp, SASS and CSS grid
+ Training project using Gulp, SASS and CSS grid